 Reporting abuse

-Reporting abuse to the police isn't your only option.
-There are other people you can report abuse to, depending on where and when the abuse has taken place.
+Reporting to the police isn’t your only option.
+Depending on where and when the abuse has happened, there are other people and organisations who can help.

 Abuse in a public place